 The Group has significant experience in acquiring leasehold land in Ukraine.
 Members of the management team are well known in western Ukraine and have a good knowledge of the location of quality land in the Group's target region.
 The Group has developed an extensive database of land owners in the areas where the Group may consider expanding.
 In identifying land plots, the Group focuses on acquiring land with high soil quality and in proximity to its existing land holdings.
 Such land can be more easily integrated into the Group's existing operations, helping to minimise the need for capital expenditure on infrastructure and machinery.

-The Group employs a team of six to manage its existing leases and deal with the acquisition of new leasehold interests and lease renewals.
+The Group employs a team of over fifteen staff to manage its existing leases and deal with the acquisition of new leasehold interests and lease renewals.
 Representatives of the Group also regularly meet with village councils and local and state authorities to discuss available land.
 Once land plots are identified, the Group approaches the community and individual land owners to discuss the leasing of the land.
 Typically, the Group will meet with community members at the village hall to discuss and negotiate the terms of the leases, so as to reach a collective decision with community members.

 The Group stores details of all of its leases on a land management database which is a central computerised record.
 The Group has the right to extend each of its current leases, should the owner choose to re-lease.
 The Group's land management database enables it to track when leases are due to expire.
 The team works closely with the Group's local landlords to secure the extension of the terms of its leases, generally beginning this process at an early stage.